 The rise of social media has brought with it great opportunities for interaction that were not previously available.
 This allows individuals to readily communicate with their peers, institutions and other entities quickly and easily.
 It allows for direct feedback and ease of collaboration that will enhance relationships within the university and in the greater community.
 The university understands the prevalence of social media and its capacity to enhance the student experience.

 Using social media is not without its risks however, because content does not always remain as private as you think.
-Employers and other organisations such as universities are increasingly raising awareness of the pitfalls of communicating in what is effectively public space.
+Employers and other organisations such as universities are increasingly raising awareness of the risks, that accompany the opportunities, of communicating in what is effectively public space.

 While enrolled at UNSW there will even be circumstances where your social media use can overlap with your obligations as a student.
 The university aims to provide some guidance to you as students about using social media generally, and some issues to consider when that use is associated with the university such as when you identify yourself as a UNSW student or interact with a UNSW social media site.